wanyoike-max/alx-low_level_programming/0x06-pointers_arrays_strings/README.md

 * Script 4 shows us how to Write a function that reverses the content of an array of integers.

 * Script 5 show us how to Write a function that changes all lowercase letters of a string to uppercase.

+* Script 6 shows us how to Write a function that capitalizes all words of a string.